Large block trades tied to Archegos raise worries about trading this week

-(Reuters) - A number of large block trades on Friday which investors said caused big drops in the stocks of a clutch of companies were linked to an investment fund, Archegos Capital, a source familiar with the situation said, with the moves raising worries about volatile trading in the coming days.
+(Reuters) - A number of large block trades on Friday, which investors said caused big drops in the stocks of a clutch of companies, were linked to the Archegos Capital investment fund, a source familiar with the situation said, with the moves raising worries about volatile trading in the coming days.

 Investors and analysts cited blocks of Viacom and Discovery shares being put in the market on Friday for likely exacerbating the decline in those stocks.
 Viacom was also downgraded by Wells Fargo on Friday.

 The block trades were linked to sales of holdings by Archegos, a source familiar with the situation said, confirming reports elsewhere.
-CNBC reported on Saturday that the selling pressure was due to liquidation of positions by family office Archegos Capital Management, citing a source with direct knowledge of the situation, and the Financial Times and Bloomberg reported the link earlier on Sunday.
-The link with Archegos was also earlier reported by IPO.
+CNBC reported here on Saturday that the selling pressure was due to liquidation of positions by family office Archegos Capital Management, citing a source with direct knowledge of the situation.
+The link with Archegos was also earlier reported by IPO Edge here.

 A person at Archegos who answered the phone on Saturday declined to comment.
-Archegos was founded by Bill Hwang, who founded and ran Tiger Asia, according to a page capture here of the fund's website.
-Tiger Asia was a Hong Kong-based fund fund here that sought to profit on bets on securities in Asia.
+Archegos was founded by Bill Hwang, who founded and ran Tiger Asia from 2001 to 2012, when he renamed it Archegos Capital and made it a family office, according to a page capture here of the fund's website.
+Tiger Asia was a Hong Kong-based fund here that sought to profit on bets on securities in Asia.

+Prior to starting Tiger Asia, Hwang was an equity analyst for Tiger Management according to Archegos' website here.
+Tiger Management, run by Julian Robertson, was a hugely successful hedge fund, which returned investor money and shut here in 2000.

+Hwang in 2012 settled here insider trading charges by the U.S. Securities and Exchange Commission according to a press release here at the time.
+He and his firms at the time agreed to pay $44 million to settle, according to the release.

 Some market participants said last week’s wild moves were likely to make investors increasingly cautious.